hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-sdk-swift.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 The Swift SDK works similarly to existing SDKs.
-It provides a SawtoothSigning module that supports generating private/public key pairs and signing bytes.
+It provides a SawtoothSigning module that supports generating private/public key pairs and signing transactions.
 This module facilitates signing transactions in a way that is compatible with Sawtooth requirements.

-The Swift SDK proposed here does not currently implement a module to assist with the creation of Transaction Processors, as the initial purpose is to support front-end application development.
+The Swift SDK proposed here does not currently implement a module to assist with the creation of transaction processors, as the initial purpose is to support front-end application development.

 ### Capabilities